MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### -ReferenceObject

-Objects used as a reference for comparison.
+Specifies an array of objects used as a reference for comparison.

 ```yaml
 Type: PSObject[]